 We aim to invest at least US$10 million a year for the first 10 years.
 Projections suggest that this investment would increase titled, protected, and well-managed community and indigenous tropical forest land by 42 to 91 million hectares.
 This increase in tenure security would help to prevent about 1 to 2.5 million hectares of deforestation, and mitigate climate change by avoiding emission of 0.5 to 1.3 gigatons of carbon dioxide equivalent.

-Already, with Tenure Facility support, Indigenous Peoples and local communities have advanced collective tenure security over almost 1,800,000 hectares of land and forest and strengthened defence of an additional 800,000 hectares of forest categorized as a reserve for Indigenous Peoples living in voluntary isolation.
+Already, with Tenure Facility support, Indigenous Peoples and local communities have advanced collective tenure security over more than 2 million hectares of land and forest and strengthened defence of an additional 800,000 hectares of forest categorized as a reserve for Indigenous Peoples living in voluntary isolation.
 In addition, they have tested new approaches to securing community tenure rights with governments, demonstrated cost-effective methods for securing tenure at scale, and shown how securing tenure can reduce conflict—setting the stage for peace and prosperity.
 The Tenure Facility’s six pilot projects prove that with funding and technical support Indigenous Peoples’ and local communities’ organizations can achieve significant results in securing tenure rights in a short period of time.
 The pilots have also helped to shape the responsiveness and effectiveness of the Tenure Facility by generating valuable lessons for improving operations and services.

 In Cameroon, NGOs advanced land tenure security by developing and securing broad support for a standard methodology for participatory community mapping across different ecosystems and culture—in 22 months.
 The methodology lays important groundwork for explicit recognition of community rights and reduction of land and resource conflicts in Cameroon as the country implements new land use planning.
 If scaled nationwide, the methodology could secure community rights over more than 5 million hectares within five years.